 This rich, tangy, and nutty sauce may be the ultimate dip for fresh Vietnamese spring rolls, but there’s so much more you can do with it too!
 In this recipe, I teach you how to make Vietnamese peanut sauce in a few minutes with less than 5 ingredients.
 I also give you some ideas for what to pair with this versatile sauce!

-If you’ve ever ordered fresh spring rolls or GỏiCuốn at a Vietnamese restaurant, you’re probably familiar with this tangy and nutty dipping sauce.
-Vietnamese peanut sauce is a vibrant and nutty dipping sauce that brings a lot of flavor to vegetables and meat.
+If you’ve ever ordered fresh spring rolls or GỏiCuốn at a Vietnamese restaurant, you’re probably familiar with the tangy and nutty spring roll dipping sauce it comes with.
+Vietnamese peanut sauce is a vibrant dipping sauce that brings a lot of flavor to vegetables and meat.
 I personally find it hard to imagine having my homemade Vietnamese spring rolls without it!

 Vietnamese Peanut Sauce for Vegans and Vegetarians

-This peanut sauce is also a great option for vegans and vegetarians because it has no animal-derived products.
+This spring roll dipping sauce is also a great option for vegans and vegetarians because it has no animal-derived products.
 It’s a wonderful way to liven up vegan and vegetarian dishes.
 The nutty and tangy flavor goes really well with crisp vegetables, noodles, and fried tofu.

 Vietnamese Satay Sauce

-Besides using it as a dipping sauce, this peanut sauce also makes an excellent Vietnamese version of a satay sauce!
+Besides using this peanut sauce for spring rolls, it also makes an excellent Vietnamese version of a satay sauce!
 Simply serve it alongside some grilled skewered chicken, beef, tofu, or any protein you want.

 And while we’re on the subject, another delicious Vietnamese dipping sauce I highly recommend is my NướcChấm recipe.
 The sour, spicy, and garlicky flavor enhances nearly any Vietnamese dish and would pair wonderfully with grilled meats too.
 You can prepare both these sauces for more delicious options.

-I’ve talked about how you can use it as a satay sauce for grilling meat, but you can also try using it as a stir-fry sauce.
+I’ve talked about how you can use this peanut dipping sauce recipe as a satay sauce for grilling meat, but you can also try using it as a stir-fry sauce.
 Sautee your favorite vegetables and proteins with this delicious sauce and serve over steamed rice.

 This would also make a great sauce for dry noodle dishes.
 Rice noodles would work especially well with this since Vietnamese spring rolls have rice noodles in them as well.

-Lastly, you can use this as a salad dressing.
-The texture and flavor of the sauce works especially well with crisp vegetables such as bean sprouts, carrots, and cucumbers as well as Vietnamese herbs like mint and coriander.
-It would make a wonderful healthy side dish or lunch!
+Lastly, you can use your hoisin peanut sauce as a salad dressing.
+The texture and flavor of the sauce work especially well with crisp vegetables such as bean sprouts, carrots, and cucumbers as well as Vietnamese herbs like mint and coriander.
+It would make a wonderful healthy side dish or lunch.